 In 2007, William Boughton became the tenth Music Director and Principal Conductor of the New Haven Symphony Orchestra.
-Under his leadership and that of Executive Director Elaine Carroll, programs have expanded both geographically and musically, with concerts being performed in new venues, and new partnerships offering opportunities to share the NHSO’s high musical standards with audiences throughout Connecticut.
-Outreach programs and Community Partnerships with other arts organizations have expanded the reach of the orchestra throughout the region.
+Under his leadership, as well as that of CEO Elaine Carroll, the orchestra has expanded both geographically and musically, with concerts being performed in new venues, and new partnerships offering opportunities to share the NHSO’s high musical standards with audiences throughout Connecticut.

 Community Partnerships have expanded the reach of the orchestra throughout the region, while specific initiatives to diversify both the orchestra and the audience have welcomed larger and more diverse audiences.
 The NHSO performs for more than 37,000 patrons per season and the NHSO’s education programs reach more than 18,000 students each year across Connecticut.